alex/what-happens-when/README.rst

 executed after the document is parsed.
 The document state is set to "complete" and a "load" event is fired.

 Note there is never an "Invalid Syntax" error on an HTML page.
-Browsers fix any invalid content and go on.
+Browsers are designed to handle and interpret HTML code even if it contains errors or invalid syntax.
+Browsers employ error correction mechanisms to automatically fix minor issues in HTML code and continue rendering the page.

 CSS interpretation
 ------------------